usgs/wdfn-blog/content/5-New-Things.md

 recurrence interval would be assumed to be causing moderate flooding on streams in the area.

-**Major Flooding **is defined to have extensive inundation of structures and roads.
+**Major Flooding** - is defined to have extensive inundation of structures and roads.
 Significant evacuations of people and/or transfer of property to higher elevations are necessary.
 A **flood warning** should be issued if major flooding is expected during the event.
 In remote areas with few